AustinMoninger/face-recognition/README.md

 ## What I Learned

+How to...

-* Practice using React components and props
+* use React components and props
-* Using node package manager
+* use node package manager
-* Keeping track of state in a web app
+* keep track of state in a web app

 ## Available Scripts